 What to expect: Tell people you’re going to a beach festival in England and you’re bound to get a few strange looks.
 But that doesn’t stop 50,000 sun-seekers from heading to the Cornish coast each summer for Boardmasters, a raucous, five-day surf and music festival.
 Surf competitions and lessons are held on some of Britain’s best breaks while musicians, playing the dozen or so stages, bring tunes and good vibes to this idyllic corner of southwest England.

-Edmonton Music Folk Festival, Edmonton, August 9 to 12
+Edmonton Music Folk Festival, Edmonton, August 6 to 9

 What to expect: Four days of dancing, eating and tarping at one of Canada’s best folk festivals.

-What to expect: “The Ex” is one of North America’s biggest fairs and it’s been going strong now for 140 years.
-It all takes place at Exhibition Place with midway rides, acrobats, an ice skating show and more.
-New additions this year include the world’s largest indoor Chinese Lantern Festival and an Asian street food market in honour of the 2018 Canada-China Year of Tourism.
+What to expect: “The Ex” is one of North America’s biggest fairs and it’s been going strong for more than 140 years.
+It all takes place at Exhibition Place with midway rides, an air show, live music and more.

 What to expect: A-list actors, big deal directors, Oscar-contender films and lots of eager fans—TIFF has become a world-renowned film festival, luring film buffs and stargazers to the streets of Toronto for 11 days of movie-going, partying and celeb-hunting.